bioconda/bioconda.github.io/_sources/recipes/pantools/README.rst.txt

    :recipe: /`pantools <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/pantools>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/pantools/meta.yaml>`_
    :links: doi: :doi:`https://doi.org/10.1093/bioinformatics/btw455`, doi: :doi:`https://doi.org/10.1186/s12859-018-2362-4`, doi: :doi:`https://doi.org/10.1101/813634`, doi: :doi:`https://doi.org/10.1093/bioinformatics/btac506`

-   PanTools is a pangenomic toolkit for comparative analysis of large number of genomes.
+   PanTools is a pangenomic toolkit for comparative analysis of large numbers of genomes.
 It is developed in the Bioinformatics Group of Wageningen University\, the Netherlands.
 Please cite the relevant publication\(s\) from the list of publications if you use PanTools in your research.